Human trafficking in LGBTQI+ communities: Trafficking

 Sex trafficking is a form of human trafficking or modern slavery that uses violence, threats, lies, and other methods to compel an individual to engage in commercial sex.
 Under U.S. federal law, anyone under 18 years old who participates in commercial sex is a victim of sex trafficking, despite whether the trafficker used force, fraud, or coercion.
 LGBTQI+ youths are more vulnerable to this type of trafficking because traffickers frequently target minors due to their susceptibility and lack of protection; along with being a part of a marginalized community, they usually have a weak support network, poor mental health, and are economically unstable.
 As a result, homeless LGBTQI+ youths are increasingly at risk of sexual exploitation compared to their heterosexual peers.
 Of the 40% of homeless youth who identify as LGBTQ, according to Polaris Project, these youths are 3-7x more likely than their peers to engage in survival sex for basic needs.
 As it is more difficult for this group of people to find employment and other financial means, they are more likely to engage in survival sex, a form of prostitution in exchange for food, water, shelter, drugs, etc. If the victim is a child, this type of trafficking can be identified as buyer-perpetrated trafficking.
-According to missingkids.org, buyer-perpetrated trafficking is cases where a "child is being trafficked but does not have an identified trafficker.
+According to the National Center for Missing & Exploited Children (NCMEC), buyer-perpetrated trafficking is cases where a "child is being trafficked but does not have an identified trafficker.
 Instead, the buyer is directly exploiting the child's vulnerabilities by offering money, food, and/or shelter in exchange for the sexual exploitation."
 Furthermore, studies reveal that the LGBTQI+ population is overrepresented in arrests for prostitution-related offenses.
 As a result, they can frequently be arrested for misdemeanors, creating further instability and continuing their need to engage in survival sex.